 - Autoimmune disease.
 Liver failure can be caused by autoimmune hepatitis — a disease in which your immune system attacks liver cells, causing inflammation and injury.

 - Diseases of the veins in the liver.
-Vascular diseases, such as Budd-Chiari syndrome, can cause blockages to form in the veins of the liver and lead to acute liver failure.
+Vascular diseases, such as Budd-Chiari syndrome, can cause blockages in the veins of the liver, leading to acute liver failure.

 - Metabolic disease.
 Rare metabolic diseases, such as Wilson's disease and acute fatty liver of pregnancy, infrequently cause acute liver failure.

 - Cancer.
-Cancer that begins in your liver or cancer that spreads to your liver from other places in your body can cause your liver to fail.
+Cancer that either begins in or spreads to your liver can cause your liver to fail.

 Many cases of acute liver failure have no apparent cause.

 - Goldberg E, et al. Acute liver failure in adults: Etiology, clinical manifestations and diagnosis. http://www.uptodate.com/home.
 Accessed March 31, 2014.

 - Goldberg E, et al. Acute liver failure in adults: Management and prognosis. http://www.uptodate.com/home.
 Accessed March 31, 2014.